Bachelor of Science (Honours) Scheme in Food Science and Nutrition (JS3255)

 - BSc (Hons) in Food Safety and Technology

 All admitted students will embark on a Common Year One curriculum.
-Towards the end of year one, students can decide whether to continue with their initial choice or switch to another choice within the Faculty of Science.
-Those who wish to change to another choice need to join a competitive process through a ranking assessment, which considers a combination of entrance qualification score, Year One GPA, and interview performance.
+Towards the end of year one, students may choose to pursue either Food Safety and Technology or Human Nutrition and Health.
+Alternatively, they may apply to switch to another major within the Faculty of Science.
+Students wishing to switch will need to participate in a competitive process through a ranking assessment, which considers a combination of the entrance qualification score, Year One GPA and interview performance.

 Curriculum

-In the second semester of Year One, students will select their major (i.e. Food Safety and Technology or Human Nutrition and Health) on which they want to focus from year two.
-Students may be invited for a selection interview/assessment based on their choice of majors.
+In the second semester of Year One, students will select their major (Food Safety and Technology or Human Nutrition and Health) as their focus beginning in Year Two.
+Students may be invited to participate in a selection interview or assessment based on their choice of major.

 Enquiries